 For example, the following command creates a resource with a

 resource-stickiness value of 50.

 pcs resource create VirtualIP ocf:heartbeat:IPaddr2 ip=192.168.0.120 meta resource-stickiness=50

-You can also set the value of a resource meta option for an existing resource, group, cloned resource, or master resource with the following command.
+You can also set the value of a resource meta option for an existing resource, group, or cloned resource with the following command.

 pcs resource meta resource_id | group_id | clone_id meta_options